pivtorak-studio/pivtorak-studio.github.io/content/en/docs/anna-pivtorak-kostyuk-identity-and-evolution/the-laboratory-of-thought/freedom-and-meta-control.md

 When the goal is clear and the path is verified - control becomes unnecessary.
 Only pure Resonance remains.

+**Alt-text**:
+Conceptual scene about freedom and meta-control: a person standing in a clean luminous space without task lists or rigid frameworks.
+Geometric lines and light symbolize internal structure, direction toward Zenith, and pure resonance.

 *Freedom and Meta-Control.
 Pivtorak.Studio.
 07.05.2026*